-- Filter Name A short name that will help you identify the Flow Filter. - Graph Color The color used in graphs for the Flow Filter.
-The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Device Group Optional description used within Console to group components by location, role, etc. - Reports Visibility Whether the Flow Filter should be listed inside the Reports " Components panel. - Filter Server The server that runs the Flow Filter.
-The configuration of servers is described on page 37. - Server Topology Select the network topology of the server running the Flow Filter: - o Inline Filtering Flow Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.
+- Filter Name A short name that helps you identify the Flow Filter. - Graph Color The color used in graphs for the Flow Filter.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Device Group Optional description used within Console to group up components (e.g. by location or role).
+It can be used to restrict the access of Guest accounts. - Reports Visibility Enable if the Flow Filter should be listed inside Reports " Components. - Filter Server The server that runs the Flow Filter.
+The configuration of servers is described on page 37. - Server Topology Select the network topology of the server running the Flow Filter: - Layer 2/3 Inline filtering Flow Filter runs on a server that resides in the main data path, configured as a network bridge or as an OSI Layer 3 router.